 Do you enjoy the outdoors, art, museums, food and drink, or adventures?
-Ireland’s County Carlow has something for everyone to enjoy.
+Ireland’s County Carlow has something for everyone.
 This go-to travel guide will tell you about some of the best places to explore in County Carlow!

-Continue reading to learn about all the amazing attractions you can find in County Carlow!
-We have covered everything that a travel guide should: outdoor activities, indoor activities, active activities, historical activities, and some activities which are fun for all the family.
+Continue reading to learn about all the fantastic attractions in County Carlow!
+We have covered everything a travel guide should: outdoor activities, indoor activities, active activities, historical activities, and some activities that are fun for all the family.

 Carlow Town: County Carlow’s Capital

 Carlow Town is the capital of County Carlow.
-It is a vibrant and modern town which is home to many fun and exciting attractions.
-When exploring County Carlow, you must visit this counties capital.
-Here we have provided information on some of the best things to do within Carlow Town.
+It is a vibrant, modern town with many fun and exciting attractions.
+When exploring County Carlow, you must visit this county capital.
+Here, we have provided information on some of the best things to do within Carlow Town.

 The Chocolate Garden of Ireland

 Have you ever wanted to visit Willy Wonka’s Chocolate Factory?
 Well, County Carlow has the perfect place for you!
 The Chocolate Garden of Ireland is a fully functioning chocolate and ice cream factory.
-Offering: chocolate workshops, a cafe, an ice cream parlour, and a free on site play area, ensuring fun for the whole family.
-For all food, and chocolate lovers, this is definitely one of the places you should visit when exploring County Carlow.
+You offer chocolate workshops, a cafe, an ice cream parlour, and a free on-site play area, ensuring fun for the whole family.
+For all food and chocolate lovers, this is one of the places you should visit when exploring County Carlow.

 The VISUAL Centre for Contemporary Art and the George Bernard Shaw Theatre

-Alongside the VISUAL Arts Centre you will find the 320 seated George Bernard Shaw Theatre, with world class facilities.
-This theatre receives both national and international touring productions.
-It also hosts many locally produced shows and work.
-This theatre is named after one of Ireland’s most famous playwrights, and Nobel Laureate.
+Alongside the VISUAL Arts Centre, you will find the 320-seat George Bernard Shaw Theatre, with world-class facilities.
+This theatre receives national and international touring productions and hosts many locally produced shows and works.
+It is named after one of Ireland’s most famous playwrights and Nobel Laureates.

 Opening hours (Gallery, Box Office and Reception)